yoonghan/RN_Android_Native/README.md

 ```

 ## Goals
 Let's say there is a layout in pure android, e.g. a button.
-What should the steps be to integrate into existing React Native project.
+This is the walkthrought to get the module working in React Native project.
-This project assumes that the React Native project is already created. *NOTE*: If you can master this, the React Module will be a walk in the park.
+This project assumes that the React Native project is already created.

+*NOTE*: If you can master this, the React Native Module will be a walk in the park.

 ![alt text](gitimg/sample.png?raw=true)